-Over the past month, we have been photographing some ‘unusual items’ brought to our Recycling Centres.
+Over the past month, we’ve been photographing some ‘unusual items’ brought to our Recycling Centres.

-Amongst all the right recycling, we sometimes discover unusual stuff too…..
+Among all the right recycling, we sometimes discover unusual stuff too…

 You may remember these basic number cards from school, back when classrooms where full of boxes of worksheets.
 A retired teacher recycled the paper and boxes at Cemetery Road Recycling Centre.
 The paper could come back as a cereal box, a newspaper or even next year’s Christmas cards!

-Visit our Where does all your recycling go? page to find out what happens to the rest of your recycling.
+Visit our What happens to my waste? page to find out what happens to the rest of your recycling.

-Is a N3419P Model plane, unfortunately one of its wings and tail were damaged so it was unable to fly anymore.
+Is a N3419P model plane, unfortunately one of its wings and its tail were damaged, so it was unable to fly anymore.
 A Bury resident threw it away at Cemetery Road Recycling Centre.
 It will take it’s final journey to one of our Energy Recovery Facilities and then it will be transported by train to the Combined Heat and Power station in Runcorn to be made into green energy.